gvwilson/sensibleadventures/gleam/gleam.md

 were full of light, though, his jaw dropped.
 There was more light in them than he thought there could be in the whole world!

-The snarly-dogs pulled the wagon toward a clear spot between the building and the storage tanks.
-"Lazy smelly stupid ugly creatures," Number One grumbled as he cracked his whip over the snarly-dogs' backs.
+The clankers pulled the wagon toward a clear spot between the building and the storage tanks.
+"Lazy smelly stupid ugly creatures," Number One grumbled as he cracked his whip over the clankers' backs.
 Yipping and growling, they turned the wagon around to face downhill.

 The wagon creaked as Number One stepped down onto the ground.
 Gleam held his breath, listening as carefully as he could.
-The moment he heard the *clink chink clank* of the snarly-dogs' harnesses being undone, he scooted on his bum to the back of the wagon and slipped over the backboard.
+The moment he heard the *clink chink clank* of the clankers' harnesses being undone, he scooted on his bum to the back of the wagon and slipped over the backboard.
 The rough wood scraped against his belly as he lowered himself to the ground.
 He took one gentle step, then another,